 The other day, I was going through photos from earlier this year and, as I scrolled from month to month, I kept coming across images of my assistant Jade’s Northeasterly.
-The pattern is for a blanket but she decided to work it as stole, using the Never-Ending Gradient of 2019’s Mini-Skein Club bundles.
+The pattern is for a blanket but she decided to work it as wrap, using the Never-Ending Gradient of Mini-Skein Club bundles.

 And the pictures were kind of blowing me away…